naveenkonam1985/scrapeit/README.md

 # ScrapeIt
 ## Table Crawler
-Simple web application built with Streamlit for scraping tables with BeautifulSoup library.
+Simple web application built with Streamlit and BeautifulSoup for scraping tables.

 ## Usage
-You can download the project and run the site with <code>streamlit run streamlit_app.py</code> \
+You can download the project and run the site with <code>streamlit run streamlit_app.py</code>
 or you can visit <code>https://tablecrawler.streamlit.app/</code>

 ## Purpose